Wednesday, October 14, 2015

 1. Start with Photonhead's "SimCam - Shutter and Aperture" page.
 It'll allow you to control a few features of the camera.
 What settings would get you those blurry background photos?
 Why?
 Also, try out the film speed or ISO simulator.
 Make changes in the settings and then take the photo (i.e. click on "shoot it").
 Before clicking the shoot it button make a guess on what the new photo will look like.
 Work with the simulations until your guess match the resulting photo.

 2. Also, try CameraSim.com.
 Once you've gotten comfortable for Photonheads camera simulator, then move on to this more complicated simulator.
-You can go directly to the site or try the embed below.
+You can try the embed below (if it appears for you) or go directly to the site.

 In addition to adjusting the shutter, aperture and mode, try adjusting the distance you are to the child and also zoom in or zoom out with the focal length setting.